wilsondev94/Docify/README.md

 ## About

-A document creation application that allows more two or more users within an organization work collaboratively on a particular document at the same time in a text editor.
-These users can see each other's activities such as editing a line of text, mentioning each other and so on.
+A document creation application that allows two or more users within an organization work collaboratively on a particular document at the same time in a text editor.
+These users can see each other's activities such as editing a line of text, mentioning each other to call anyone's atention as well as commenting.
 Users can also get notifications when mentioned.

 ### Technologies